Rinse. Add soap. Lather. Make clean and smooth. In the name of good skin we all do it, we’ve all done it. But do we over-do it?

 So now we have to ask the question: exactly how dirty is your skin?
 You may come across guidelines in mainstream magazines as to the proper protocol for washing your face.
 The usual advice is that a good skin ritual should include a proper morning cleanse.
 Wash, tone, and moisturize.
-That my friends, is vicious cycle numero uno.
+That my friends, is vicious cycle step one.
 Call us radicals, but we do not believe that a night of quiet slumber requires that we use soap the morning after.
 A good rinse with water followed by a gentle toner and moisturizer is all that is required.
 No suds needed.

 By contrast, your evening skin routine should include some kind of cleanse.
 While many of us have makeup to remove, perspiration to be free of, and other random environmental residues to deal with….
 The question is: exactly how dirty is our skin at the end of the day?
 Coal miners and construction workers aside, most of us spend our days in the relatively safe confines of indoor spaces.
 Yes, we sweat.
 Yes, we get a bit oily.
 But do we need soap to rectify this problem?
 We think not.